SharzyL/SharzyL.github.io/about.md

 ---
-layout: about
+layout: article
-title: About
+title: About the Site
-comment: disable
+standalone: true
+date: 2019-7-30
 permalink: /about/
 ---